millerhoo/journey2-new-data-lake/workshops/journey2-new-data-lake/LabGuide500.md

 # Run the Citi Bike Live Map Demonstration

-## Open and run the "OEHCS Demonstration Citi Bike Live Map with Spark Streaming" note in the notebook
+## Open and run the "Citi Bike Live Map with Spark Streaming" note in the notebook

 ### **STEP 1**: Click on the Notebook tab.
 Expand the Journeys folder.
 Then expand the New Data Lake folder.
 Then expand the Streaming folder.
 Then expand the Demo folder.